amuhebwa/messenger-bot-tutorial/Tutorial.md

     ![Alt text](/images/CreatePage2.png)

-2. Create a new Facebook App: https://developers.facebook.com/apps/ make it a Messenger App.
+2. Create a new Facebook App: https://developers.facebook.com/apps/.
+Make it a Messenger App.

-3. If you are not already a facebook Developer, become one.
+3. Note: If you are not already a Facebook Developer, you will need to become one.

-4. In the App, go to Messenger tab, and under setting scroll down and click Setup Webhook.
+4. In the App, go to Messenger tab, and under Settings, scroll down and click Setup Webhook.
 First, put in the URI of your Heroku server.
 Be sure to add /webhook to the end of your Server URI.
 Go ahead and check all the subscription fields.

     ![Alt text](/images/WebHook.png)

-5. Start with "xyz" for your Verity Token, see that it fails, and watch your Heroku log.
+5. Start with "xyz" for your Verify Token, see that it fails, and watch your Heroku log.
 Then put in the YOUR_TOKEN (it needs to match your the code in index.js).
 Verify and Save.

 6. Scroll UP to Token Generation to get a Page Access Token.
 You select the page that you created earlier and the number will be generated.